alexli888/cs4241-final-project-a25/README.md

 # What accessibility features are included
 - Clear visual themes that direct users to essential tasks
-- Use of various text types (Headers, titles, paragraphs) to organize the page in accessible way
+- Use of various text types (Headers, titles, paragraphs) to organize the page in an accessible way
 - Popup explaining rules of the puzzle/how to solve it

 # What each group member was responsible for designing/developing